Kevin Forsyth Home

 Rossi X-Ray Timing Explorer (Delta 230) is providing scientists with a wealth of data on cosmic x-ray sources.

-Advanced Composition Explorer (Delta 247) is making continuous solar observations from the L1 libration point.
+Advanced Composition Explorer (Delta 247) is making continuous solar observations from the Earth-Sun L1 libration point, where it has sufficient propellant to maintain its orbit until approximately 2024.

 Landsat-7 (Delta 268) is the latest addition to the program, frequently referred to as "the central pillar of the national remote sensing capability," that has been continuously providing Earth images in visible and infrared wavelengths since 1972.

-2001 Mars Odyssey (Delta 284), the third orbiter in NASA's Mars Surveyor program, contains three primary science instruments that map the Martian surface in terms of mineralogy, morphology, and elemental composition, and measure the surface environment's radiation levels.
-Among other benefits, these measurements will allow scientists to search for water and shallow buried ice, data that will come in handy for future human exploration of the Red Planet.
+2001 Mars Odyssey (Delta 284), the third orbiter in NASA’s Mars Surveyor program, contains three primary science instruments that map the Martian surface in terms of mineralogy, morphology, and elemental composition, and measure the surface environment’s radiation levels.
 Mars Odyssey began science operations in February 2002.
-Its primary science mission ended in August 2004, but it continues to return spectacular images during its extended mission.
+Its primary science mission ended in August 2004, but it continues to return spectacular images during its extended mission and in December 2010 it set the record for the longest-serving spacecraft at Mars.

 TIMED (Delta 289) is studying the uppermost layers of Earth's atmosphere, and will provide a baseline global map of this region.
 TIMED is an acronym for Thermosphere Ionosphere Mesosphere Energetics and Dynamics.